-Monogamy is often equated to a big blanket of “until death do us part”—and that’s it; no room for discussion or a rejiggering of the “rules.”
-If you don’t like what you agreed to 10, 15, or 20 years later, do you just have to get divorced?
-Without even talking about alternative solutions?
+Monogamy is often equated with a big blanket of “until death do us part”—and that’s it; no room for discussion or a rejiggering of the “rules.”
+If you don’t like what you agreed to 10, 15, or 20 years later, do you just have to get divorced without even talking about alternative solutions?

-A monogamy agreement is the explicit, spelled out contract of your relationship.
-You’re not simply assuming commitment to one person.
+A monogamy agreement is the explicit, spelled-out contract of your relationship.
+You’re not simply assuming a commitment to one person.
 Instead, you're having a discussion to figure out the nuances and situations that will work for both parties in a relationship, whether at the beginning of a partnership or years into the relationship.

 Adds Lucy Rowett, a certified sex coach and clinical sexologist: “There are so many things that we take for granted in relationships, which can lead to resentment and misunderstandings later on.
 It’s very useful to be mindful of how you want to approach a relationship, what you want to receive, and how you and your partner communicate.”